geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 Creating objects
 ................

-To represent database-table data in Python objects, Django uses an intuitive system:
-A model class represents a database table, and an instance of that class represents a particular record in the database table.
+As already said before, a model class represents a database table, and an instance of that class represents a particular record in the database table.

 To create an object, instantiate it using keyword arguments to the model class, then call **save()** to save it to the database.

 Assuming models live in a file **mysite/blog/models.py**, here’s an example:

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: